halildgn/automating-slr/README.md

 * Important Note: Sometimes using `eduroam` causes problems while cloning a git repository or installing python packages.
 If you encounter such problem, please execute following commands while using your private network.

-## If you have chrome browser NOT installed and you want to use "Download" functionality:

 ### Windows:

 ```